Ransomware and Data Breaches 2020

 If you discover that a data leak or a cyber attack has compromised a company you’ve interacted with, it is best to stay cautious and change your passwords for all of your related accounts.
 Taking extra precautions can help you avoid future attacks, in fact we advise to change your passwords whether or not there has been any compromised data from an institution you’re involved with.
 It’s better to be safe than sorry.

 Take password protection seriously

 When updating your credentials, you should always ensure that your password is strong and unique.
-Again, we have mentioned password managers in the past.
+Again, we have mentioned password managers in another article the past.
 They can help you with remembering long unique strings of passwords, and they can be even used to generate them as well.
 Many users have the same password or variations of it across all their online accounts.
 We strongly advise you diversify your passwords to ensure hackers cannot obtain access to all your accounts at once, should one password become compromised.

 Enable two-factor or multi-factor authentication

 Two or multi-factor authentication provides an extra layer of security over your passwords, as it requires multiple forms of verification.
 This reduces the risk of compromised data and has proven to be a large blockade against the cybercriminal world.